sighclone/StuManage/MobileClient/README.txt

 app-release.apk is the app you install on the android devices

-Source code is in the .rar file.
-Please extract to view
+Source code is in the task_manager_firebase_implementation Folder.